charlesreid1/super-shitty-simple-static-site-generator/Readme.md

 That's fucking it.

-## Where the fuck did it go?
+## Where the fuck is it?

-Assuming you didn't completely fuck this up, if your super shitty simple static site repository is at `foobar/my-shitty-site` then it's gonna be public on the web at
+Assuming you didn't completely fuck this up, if your super shitty simple static site repo is at `foobar/my-shitty-site` then it's gonna be public on the web at

     https://foobar.github.io/my-shitty-site

-Congratulations genius, you're on the Internet.
+Congratulations genius, you're on the fucking Internet.

 ## What fucking license does this software use?